 So how does Sally go about making the election to use Bob's unused estate tax exemption?
 For a surviving spouse to properly make the election to use the deceased spouse’s unused estate tax exemption, the surviving spouse must timely file IRS Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return.
 Form 706 is due on or before nine months after the deceased spouse’s date of death; however, an automatic six-month extension can be requested by filing an IRS Form 4768, Application for Extension of Time To File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes, on or before the due date for Form 706.

 Note: On February 17, 2012, the IRS released Notice 2012-21, which provides that for certain estates, the portability election can be made within 15 months after the date of death even if the surviving spouse failed to timely file a Form 4768.

-While the provisions of TRUIRJCA were set to expire on December 31, 2012, the provisions of ATRA have made portability a permanent option for married couples.
+While the provisions of TRUIRJCA officially expired on December 31, 2012, the provisions of ATRA have made portability a permanent option for married couples.
 Of course, anything that Washington makes "permanent" is permanent until a decision is made that it should be changed.